jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The field type is array.

-Applies to select type fields.
+Applies to `select` type fields.
 If specified, this field enumerates the picklist values and labels.

-You can define options in a variety of formats, see [select](url) for more information.
+You can define options in a variety of formats, see [Select Field](url) for more information.

 ```yml
 priority: